All images used with permission from the photographers. Lead image by Gina Manning.

 Every photographer needs to overcome some sort of obstacle in order to grow.
 Whether you’re a professional trying to make it into an agency that will get you more work or you’re a portrait photographer that wants more followers on Instagram, you’ve got to figure out a way to overcome these roadblocks.
-We talked to eight different fashion photographers about how they went about overcoming some of these obstacles and what they were.
+We talked to different fashion photographers about how they went about overcoming some of these obstacles and what they were.

 “What was the most difficult thing that you’ve had to learn in fashion photography, and how did you overcome that difficulty?